Boosted Self-Interacting Dark Matter and XENON1T Excess

 where $m_{\rm DM}$ denotes the masses of $\chi_{1,2}$ which are very close to each other.
-For typical gauge coupling and DM mass of our interest namely, $\alpha_\chi \sim 0.001, m_{\rm DM} \sim 1$ GeV, this leads to a cross section which is at least two order of magnitudes larger compared to the typical annihilation cross section of thermal DM.
+For typical gauge coupling and DM mass of our interest namely, $\alpha^\prime \sim 0.001, m_{\rm DM} \sim 0.1$ GeV, this leads to a cross-section which is at least two orders of magnitudes larger compared to the typical annihilation cross-section of thermal DM.